 The caste system has been brought by the Javanese elite fleeing their native island who was converting to Islam.
 In ancient times, castes were unknown to Balinese who belonged to clans (like it is often the case in East Indonesia).
 Those who fled Java were often priests or nobles who belonged to the highest caste.

-- Brahmans are the descendant of the great priest Dang Hyang Nirartha who came from Java in 1537 and became an advisor of the king of Gelgel who then ruled over the island
+- Brahmana are the descendant of the great priest Dang Hyang Nirartha who came from Java in 1537 and became an advisor of the king of Gelgel who then ruled over the island

-- Satriyas are the descendant of the Balinese upper nobility (kings and warriors)
+- Ksatriya are the descendant of the Balinese upper nobility (kings and warriors)

-- Wesyas are the descendant of the Balinese lower nobility (king vassals and merchants)
+- Waisya are the descendant of the Balinese lower nobility (king vassals and merchants)

 One’s caste define the way he can be addressed : the kinship term but also the level of Balinese that must be used (Singgih for the highest ranked individuals, Sor for daily life, Madya is an intermediary level).
 Modern young Balinese do not always fully master the highest level of Balinese, so they sometimes prefer to use Indonesian when talking to a pedanda rather than making mistakes in high Balinese.